Cochlear hydrops: Symptoms

 As with Meniere's disease, atypical, early, or mild cases may only present some symptoms.

 Diagnosis

 Diagnosis is based on symptoms and a hearing test that documents a loss in the low and mid frequencies, usually only in one ear.
 For patients with mild or atypical hydrops, the hearing thresholds may be normal, but they may experience a subjective, unilateral distortion of sounds in lower frequencies, such as diplacusis or that voices are sounding "robotic".
 Patients may also mention a feeling of pressure or fullness in the ear.

-To objectively test for the presence of hydrops, an electrocochleography (or ECOG) procedure can be done to detect elevated inner ear pressure.
 It is also possible to reveal the presence of hydrops with an MRI.

 If vertigo is experienced, the diagnosis progresses to Meniere's disease.
 This occurs if the fluid increase leads to a leak or rupture of the membranes in the inner ear, causing a mixture of perilymph and endolymph.

 Treatment

 Treatment for cochlear hydrops is the same as for Meniere's disease.
 Currently, no cure exists for either.

 If a patient has undergone sudden sensorineural hearing loss, a course of steroids is often prescribed in an attempt to recover the hearing.
 Steroids may be injected directly through the eardrum.

 Like Meniere's Disease, a low salt diet is recommended as a preventative measure.
 A diuretic may be prescribed to help lower salt content.

 Betahistine is the most widely prescribed medication for the treatment of Meniere's disease.
 The drug is thought to increase blood flow to the inner ear and to prevent the frequency and intensity of episodes.
 While Betahistine is considered safe, there is insufficient evidence that it is an effective treatment.
 It is not FDA approved in the United States, yet has still been clinically observed to benefit patients, and is considered safer and more effective than diuretics.
 Betahistine at high doses (such as 144 mg/day) can yield similar vertigo control as intratympanic dexamethasone.

 Antivirals have been proven effective for those who suspect a viral cause for their cochlear Hydrops.

 For some, surgery may be effective, such as an endolymphatic sac decompression.
 Surgery is often reserved for cases where other measures have proven ineffective and/or when vestibular issues are the main complaint, as it runs the risk of causing hearing or other nerve damage.